Complete algorithms for algebraic strongest postconditions and weakest preconditions in polynomial ODEs: The algorithm

 Fix a Gr\"{o}bner basis $G$ of $\Id(\psi)$.
-By the above lemma, for a fixed $j$, $\pi^{(j)}[v]\in \Id(\psi)$ exactly when $r_j[v]=0$, where $r_j=\pi^{(j)}\bmod G$.
-By seeing $r_j$ as a polynomial in $Lin(\aa)[\xx]$, the condition on $v$
+By the above lemma, for a fixed $j$, $\pi^{(j)}[\parv]\in \Id(\psi)$ exactly when $r_j[\parv]=0$, where $r_j=\pi^{(j)}\bmod G$.
+By seeing $r_j$ as a polynomial in $\Lin(\aa)[\xx]$, the condition on $\parv$

-can be represented as a set of \emph{linear} constraints on the parameters $\aa$: indeed, a polynomial is zero exactly when all of its coefficients - in the present case, linear expressions in $\aa$ - are zero\footnote{For instance, if $\pi=(a_1+a_2)x_1+a_3x_2$ then $\pi[v]=0$ corresponds to the constraints $a_1=-a_2$ and $a_3=0$}.
+can be represented as a set of \emph{linear} constraints on the template parameters $\aa$: indeed, a polynomial is zero exactly when all of its coefficients --- in the present case, linear expressions in $\aa$ --- are zero\footnote{For instance, if $\pi=(a_1+a_2)x_1+a_3x_2$ then $\pi[\parv]=0$ corresponds to the constraints $a_1=-a_2$ and $a_3=0$}.
 This discussion leads to the method described below.
 We first give a purely mathematical description of the method, deferring the discussion of its computational aspects to Section \ref{sec:compasp}.

-The method can be seen as a generalization of the double chain algorithm of \cite{Fossacs17} to algebraic safety assertions.
-The basic idea is gradually refining the space of parameters valuations, starting from $\reals^n$.
-More precisely, the algorithm builds two chains of sets: a descending chain of vector spaces, representing spaces of possible parameters valuations; and an (eventually) ascending chain of ideals, induced by those valuations.
-The ideal chain is used in the algorithm to detect the stabilization of the sequence.
-Fix a Gr\"{o}bner basis $G$ of $\Id(\psi)$.
+The method can be seen as a generalization of the double chain algorithm of \cite{Fossacs17} to algebraic safety assertions; see the concluding section for a discussion on the differences between the two algorithms.
+The basic idea here is gradually refining the space of template parameter valuations, seen as a subset of $\reals^n$.
+More precisely, the algorithm builds two chains of sets: a descending chain of vector spaces $V_i$, representing spaces of template parameter valuations for which all the derivatives of $\pi$ up to order $i$ vanish on the points in $\psi$; and an (eventually) ascending chain of ideals $J_i$, induced by the polynomials obtained from those parameter valuations.
+This ideal chain is used in the algorithm to detect the stabilization of the sequence, as discussed below.
+In order to state the correctness of the result in the most general form, let us fix an arbitrary ideal $I_0\subseteq \Id(\psi)$ and a Gr\"{o}bner basis $G$ of $I_0$.
+Note that by admitting a $I_0$ smaller than $\Id(\psi)$ we actually allow for a weakening of the precondition.
 For each $j\geq 0$, let $r_j\defi \pi^{(j)}\bmod G$.
 For each $i\geq 0$, consider the sets \vsp

+It is easy to check that each $V_i\subseteq \field^n$ is a vector space over $\field$ of dimension $\leq n$: this stems from the linearity in $\aa$ of the $r_j$ terms.
+Now let $m\geq 0$ be the least integer such that the following conditions are \emph{both} true: